mkalaimalai/akka-demo-appp/README.md

 - `java -Dconfig.resource=application-cluster.conf -Dnetty_port=2522 -Dhttp_port=8096 -jar target/akka-demo-app-1.0-uber.jar` - command to start node 2 joining the seed node

-## Send helloworld message to the Cluster App, verify the request to sent to the each cluster in round robin
+## Send helloworld message to the Cluster App, verify the request is sent to the each cluster in round robin

 -'curl -X GET http://localhost:8095/message/helloworld'